Hacker0x01/docs.hackerone.com/docs/organizations/invitations.md

 Sometimes you might want to issue your own invitations to hackers.
 If you need to issue your own invitations to particular hackers as an exception:
 1. Go to **Engagements > Settings > Program > Invitations**.
-2. Select how you want to invite the hacker in the sentence that starts with **Manually invite a hacker by**.
+2. Select how you want to invite the hacker in the sentence that starts with **Manually invite a hacker by email or username**.
 You can choose to invite a hacker by selecting either:
    * Email
    * Username
-   * Reputation
+3. It will open a pop-up window where you can enter the email address or username of the hacker you want to invite.
+You will also be required to enter an **invitation message** as well as a **context** option explaining the invitation reason.

 ![invitations](./images/invitations.png)